ang-zeyu/infisearch/docs/src/how_it_works.md

 # How it Works

 The core idea of this tool is to split up a monolithic postings list into many smaller files (hence *"Morsels"*), organised by the indexed terms.
-Multiple index files are batched into the same file, keeping to `65535` bytes as much as possible.
+Multiple index files are batched into the same file, keeping to `16383` bytes (configurable) as much as possible.

 On the client, only supporting information (e.g. dictionary, document lengths, field infos) is retrieved on startup, which is usually less than a few MB even for fairly large collections (`< 1gb`).